Proposal's goal: Make kickoffs more like punts

 * Eight of the 11 return team members would be lined up within 15 yards of the restraining line, and blocking would be prohibited within those 15 yards;

-* There would be no pre-kick motion.
+* There would be no pre-kick motion;

 The governing idea was to reduce the space and speed of collisions that have historically occurred on kickoffs.